jpvieira66/FASTCONVEXCOMB/README.md

  An example of usage of the script is given by [testConvexCombination.m](testConvexCombination.m)

  The example adopted a unitary cube to illustrate the algorithm working.
- The algorithm sequence of ray-shoooting for the point point x = [ 0.2000  -0.3000    0.5000] is shown in the following figures
+ The algorithm sequence of ray-shoooting for the point x = [ 0.2000  -0.3000    0.5000] is shown in the following figures

 <img src="Ray_shooting1.png" width="399" height="300">                   <img src="Ray_shooting2.png" width="399" height="300">